 The Council should consider coming up with some type of financing program.
 New entrants can't afford to buy shares and the banks won't back loans for boating startups.
 Bankers don't understand it.
-Some kind of government run loan process could help new entrants more than
+Some kind of government run loan process could help new entrants more than gifting them small shares.
+It seems like redistributing them to the guys that are already in the fishery is more reasonable.
+Finance the new entrants rather than gift them.

-> Should the full retention of all commercially caught red snapper be required?
+Should the full retention of all commercially caught red snapper be required?